 Time to paint the kitchen—yes!
 You’ve been planning this project for a while, and now that it’s time to go ahead with it, you want to make sure you get it right.
 And that means starting with the right paint color combo.
 Seriously, the first thing you’re likely to do is look at paint swatches until your eyes are spinning in your head.
 In fact, according to a well-known home décor website, your eyes can distinguish nearly seven million different colors.
 Of course, you don’t want to look at that many paint swatches, now do you?!
 So how do you go about determining which paint color or colors are right for your kitchen?
-Here are some tips from residential painters in Summit New Jersey on how to narrow down just the right colors for your kitchen.
+Here are some tips from residential painters on how to narrow down just the right colors for your kitchen.

 The Cabinets and Countertops